pniewiejski/learn-io-polling/README.md

 - After `exec(2)` when the descriptor is marked with `O_CLOEXEC` (close on exec)

 🔥 Now time for the bombshell - **`epoll` does not track the per-process file descriptors.
 Instead it tracks the underlying file description**.
-This has a important consequence which was described in the `epoll(7)` manpage as follows:
+This has an important consequence.
+I think it was best explained in `epoll(7)` manual:

 > Will closing a file descriptor cause it to be removed from all epoll sets automatically?
 >